nksubramanian/TicTacToe/README.md

 - The application is build using Flask (Other dependencies are in Requirements.txt)

 ## Getting Started
+Flask application is started from the file app3.py

 ## Below are the end points
 Create Game ('/games', methods=["POST"]) returns token and room_id.
 This token is for a room id and player "x"